benediktkr/lokun-record/README.md

-Lokun
+lokun-record
 =======

+This is `record`.
+It gets it's name as it is the "book-keeper" for lokun.
+It does a lot of things; authorizes or denies access to VPN servers, recieves payment, holds the little customer data we have (no other information is stored by us about our users).

 ![Lokun](logo.png)

-Record is the bookeeping system.
-It recieves payments and keeps track of what users are allowed to connect and which are not.
-It hold the little customer data we keep (no other information is stored by us about our customers).
+We believe in free software and thus `record` is licensed as AGPL.

 Python packages needed
 ---------------------